alpaddesai/FinancialAdvice/README.md

 # Financial Advisor

-The project provides an introduction to pesonal finances
+The project provides an introduction to financial advice, schedule C.

 Confidential information is not displayed.